Dechtman Wealth Management | June 5, 2023

 There are a few vital steps in the financial legacy planning process that individuals may want to undertake to help ensure that wealth is preserved.

 Developing a comprehensive financial plan is the foundation for wealth preservation.
-It involves assessing your current financial situation, setting goals, and outlining strategies to achieve them.
+It involves assessing your current financial situation, setting goals, and outlining strategies to pursue them.

 An estate plan is crucial for preserving wealth and ensuring its proper distribution.
 This includes having the necessary documentation in place, such as: